-He also wrote the notes for 1-2 Samuel in the New Oxford Annotated Bible, 3rd edition and for 1-2 Samuel and 1-2 Kings in The Access Bible (Oxford).
+Notes for 1-2 Samuel in the New Oxford Annotated Bible, 3rd-5th editions and for 1-2 Samuel and 1-2 Kings in The Access Bible (Oxford).

 To Each Its Own Meaning: An Introduction to Critical Methods of Biblical Study.
 Ed. with Stephen R. Haynes.
 Westminster/John Knox, 1993.
 Second, revised edition in press.